Table of Contents The Cloud ForecastIs it Really “IT Asset Management?”...

-It used to be that the only things that required subscriptions were magazines and club memberships.
-Like most everything else, those things have gone digital now, and a whole host of products and services want their piece of the subscription pie.
+It used to be the only things that required subscriptions were magazines and club memberships.
+Like most everything else, those things have gone digital now.
+And a whole host of products and services want their piece of the subscription pie.
 Anything you could possibly want now has a subscription option—groceries, razors, makeup, clothes, even weight loss.
 You can buy the air purifier, but not without the yearly subscription for filters delivered to your door each month.

 The same applies in the business world, but with a wider pool of vendors and on a much larger scale.